apache/cordova-docs/www/docs/en/2.6.0/cordova/media/media.startRecord.md

 ----------

 - iOS only records to files of type .wav and returns an error if the file name extension is not correct.
 - If a full path is not provided the recording will be placed in the <application>/documents/tmp directory.
-This can be accessed via the File apis using LocalFileSystem.TEMPORARY.
+This can be accessed via the <a href="../file/fileobj/fileobj.html">File</a> apis using Local<a href="../file/filesystem/filesystem.html"><a href="../file/fileobj/fileobj.html">File</a>System</a>.TEMPORARY.
 Subdirectories are not created at record time and must already exist.
 Thus,  myRecording.wav will work but recordings/myRecording.wav will not if the recordings directory does not already exist at <application>/documents/tmp/.
-- Files can be recorded and played back using the documents URI:
+- <a href="../file/fileobj/fileobj.html">File</a>s can be recorded and played back using the documents URI:

-        var myMedia = new Media("documents://beer.mp3")
+        var my<a href="media.html">Media</a> = new <a href="media.html">Media</a>("documents://beer.mp3")

 Tizen Quirks
 ----------